ClusterLabs/PAF/Quick_Start-CentOS-8.md

 your cluster, decides where the primary is promoted and where the standbys are started.

-The `pgsql-master-ip` resource controls the `pgsql-vip` IP address.
-It is started on the node hosting the PostgreSQL master resource.
+The `pgsql-pri-ip` resource controls the `pgsql-vip` IP address.
+It is started on the node hosting the PostgreSQL primary resource.

 Now the fencing is working, we can add all other resources and constraints all together in the same time.
 Create a new offline CIB: